Where to See Puffins in Iceland

 - Always approach quietly and slowly

-- If approaching on a cliff, do not get right to the edge; puffins dig burrows into cliffs, so you could inadvertently step on a weak piece of earth and crush their nest (of course, this poses a danger to people too, considering some of Iceland’s cliffs are hundreds of metres tall)
+- If approaching on a cliff, do not get right to the edge; puffins dig burrows into cliffs, so you could inadvertently step on a weak piece of earth and crush their nest (of course, this poses a danger to people too, considering some of Iceland's cliffs are hundreds of meters tall)

-- Never try to touch a puffin, unless it is very clearly lost and in need of rescue
+- Never try to touch a puffin unless it is very clearly lost and in need of rescue

 - If watching from a boat, keep a respectful distance, especially if your vessel has a loud engine